ECB will keep funding lifeline for Greece open if banks solvent

 "Liquidity will continue to be extended as long as Greek banks are solvent and have sufficient collateral," Draghi told the European Parliament, referring to the emergency funding for Greek banks.

-But he signalled that there were limits to such assistance, which is now tipping 118 billion euros.
+But he signaled that there were limits to such assistance, which is now tipping 118 billion euros.
 Among those are rules that prohibit direct funding of governments by central banks.

 "However, in a situation where the Greek government doesn't have market access, this liquidity cannot be used to circumvent the prohibition of monetary financing," he told lawmakers.